hennersz/PhyCompBackEnd/README.md

 To run the tests use `mocha`

 ##Database
 We use mongodb for the database.
 When running the app as development or test you will need to have a database running locally.
-Once you have mongo installed run it with `mongod`
+Once you have mongo installed run it with `mongod`.
+If you wish to use a database that isn't running on the default port or isn't running locally change the URI in \_config which is described below.

 ##Directory Structure
 ```